Interview with Samantha Collins - Part 2

 countryside."

-Likewise when faced with the fear of beginning the social transition they supported me, provided me with a crutch when needed, and bought me back on track when I felt like I was getting lost or out of depth.
-Now a year and a bit in, although less often now they are still providing that encouragement and support.
-I feel for those who are isolated when they transition, who maybe have lost that special intimate person, they can share their innermost thoughts and feelings with.
+Likewise, when faced with the fear of beginning the social transition, they supported me, provided me with a crutch when needed, and brought me back on track when I felt like I was getting lost or out of depth.
+Now, a year and a bit in, although less often, they are still providing that encouragement and support.
+I feel for those who are isolated when they transition, who maybe have lost that special intimate person they can share their innermost thoughts and feelings with.
 I cannot begin to imagine how hard it must be for people facing this in that position.

 Samantha: Strangely, yes I have.
-I have written a book before regarding my professional field, a text regarding my area of law.
-My memoirs I think will remain, certainly for the foreseeable future, personal to me and my family.
+I have written a book before regarding my professional field, a text about my area of law.
+My memoirs, I think, will remain, at least for the foreseeable future, personal to me and my family.

-However, I do get approached by a lot of people just starting the transition or before seeking guidance and help in the practicalities of it all.
-I think this mainly stems from my confident external demeanor, I speak publicly a lot and don't mind facing down anything.
-As such, I spend a lot of time telling people how I did it, what I did, what worked and didn't, and give out advice quite readily on what I think people could do to make their situation easier.
+Samantha: I do get approached by a lot of people just starting the transition or seeking guidance on the practicalities of it all.
+I think this mainly stems from my confident external demeanor; I speak publicly a lot and don't mind facing down anything.
+As such, I spend a lot of time telling people how I did it, what I did, what worked and didn't, and giving advice quite readily on what I think people could do to make their situation easier.

-That said it's great to see that light go on behind someone's eyes when you give that little gem, that little thing that makes all the difference.
-With this all in mind, I am very much thinking of writing not my memoirs as such but more of just a record of what I did, how I did it and why, what failed, what nearly worked, and what I feel I could have done better.
-Hopefully, this will serve useful to those contemplating coming out or string their transition, a sort of self-help guide as it were.
+Samantha: That said, it's great to see that light go on behind someone's eyes when you give that little gem, that little thing that makes all the difference.
+With this all in mind, I am very much thinking of writing not my memoirs as such, but more of just a record of what I did, how I did it and why, what failed, what nearly worked, and what I feel I could have done better.
+Hopefully, this will serve useful to those contemplating coming out or starting their transition, a sort of self-help guide as it were.
 Let's face it, you wouldn't try and fly a plane without having at least a couple of flying lessons, right.

 Samantha and Stacy married for 13 years and